pcdinh/cgminer-monitor/README.md

 Simple monitor script for cgminer in python.
 Console display, http server, email alerts.
 No additional modules required.

-Tested with python 2.7.2 and cgminer 3.2.0.
+Tested with python 2.7.6 and cgminer 3.7.2 in Windows 7 64 bit

 usage: cgminer-monitor.py [command] [parameter]